Maguindanao del Sur's at-large congressional district

 Maguindanao del Sur's at-large congressional district refers to the lone congressional districts of the Philippines in the province of Maguindanao del Sur.
 It has been represented in the House of Representatives since the province's creation in 2022.
-It is currently represented in the 20th Congress by Esmael Mangudadatu of the Partido Federal ng Pilipinas (PFP).
+It is currently represented in the 20th Congress by Esmael Mangudadatu of the Partido Federal ng Pilipinas (PFP) and Bangsamoro Federalist Party (BFP).